-Fly me stories is a social enterprise creating magical adventures for children who are unwell in hospital, hospices and at home.
+Fly me stories creates magical adventures for children who are unwell in hospital, hospices and at home.
 Stories can be an important form of distraction.
 Each of our special, illustrated stories takes them on an exciting adventure, away from their hospital bed.
 They travel to beautiful tropical islands and meet different characters, who need their help.
 Who will they meet on their adventure?
 It's their choice!

 The Fly Me stories are empowering as the recipient becomes the hero, helping characters to solve problems.
 The stories are personalised too, including the child's name and age, so that the child feels extra special.